This is a life changing experience, one of those that turn people into who they were supposed to be.

 Truth is, coming up with innovation is messy, crazy and sometimes frustrating.
 And that’s how it is supposed to be, ideas need to collide before they can build upon each other.
 People need to fail in order to learn and succeed…

-Well at least that’s what we are told by Cyril Bouquet and Peter Vogel, our professors for this
+Well at least that’s what we are told by Cyril Bouquet and Peter Vogel, our professors for this madness challenge.

 My name is Joyce Tsuchiya, from Brazil.
 I’m an ophthalmologist by training and I practiced for six years as a cataract surgeon and cornea specialist before deciding to pursue a career change.
 I come to IMD for a new challenge, big emotions and self development.

 Dreams are where we all started, high expectations and lots of hope.
 We arrived at IMD’s campus all keen on meeting each other, learning and eager for the new experiences to come.
 We had been listening for quite a while on how IMD’s program is comprehensive, and how it approaches business education from a holistic perspective.
 We heard about the experienced professors from whom we were going to learn and all the important people we would get to meet.
 But then, our dreams met reality, and we got hit head front by the first week of IMD’s insane schedule.
 By the 4th day I was already sleep deprived and started to question my sanity when I decided to pursue such program.
 It was a hectic, exhausting and an emotional week, and IMD was not about to let it end without a grand finale.

 For the 5th day of our journey, we had two off-campus visits on our program, we were supposed to go to Genéve in order to visit EPFL’s (École Politechnique Fédérale de Lausanne) campus biotech and the CERN (read Martina’s post about that part of the visit here).
 Campus biotech is one of those places science folks dream about. – It is home to the Wyss Center and the Blue Brain Project.